Data Catalog¶

 Tags set on a table group are inherited by its tables, and tags set on a table are inherited by its columns.
 You can override any inherited value at a lower level.
 This means you can tag at the table group level and only override where needed.

-Edit tags in bulk¶
+Edit metadata in bulk¶

 - Toggle on Edit multiple in the tree toolbar.